AntitheticalElysium/Nutrition-Survey/README.md

 - Verify `nutrition_data.xlsx` is in `data/reference/`
 - Check file name spelling exactly

+**"Column 'Valeurs obtenues' not found in the reference file."**
+- Ensure `ref_man.xlsx` and `ref_woman.xlsx` are in `data/reference/` and contain the expected column headers.

+**"Sex not specified or invalid in cell K2."**
+- Ensure cell `K2` in your survey file contains either 'M' or 'F' (case-insensitive).

 **"Low matching percentage"**
-- This is normal - some food items might not match the database
+- This is normal - some food items might not match the database.
-- The tool will still calculate nutrition for matched items
+- The tool will still calculate nutrition for matched items.
-- Unmatched items are listed in the summary for manual review
+- Unmatched items are effectively ignored in the calculation.

 **"Module not found" errors**
 - Run the pip install command again: